Jacob Flynn (part i)

-I stare at Bewsey’s body for so long that I almost forget about Salman lying on the floor of the cell behind me.
+I stare at Bewsey’s body for so long I almost forget about Salman lying on the floor of the cell behind me.
 I turn around and I can tell by the way he’s lying that he’s dead too.
-Like Bewsey there’s blood trickling from his mouth and there’s more pouring out from a deep gash on his head.
+Like Bewsey, there’s blood trickling from his mouth and there’s more pouring out of a deep gash on his forehead.

-And now I realise that I can’t hear anyone else.
+And now I realise I can’t hear anyone else.

-The whole bloody prison block has suddenly gone quiet.
-It’s silent.
+The whole bloody prison is silent.
 I’ve never known it like this before.
 I’m scared.
 Jesus Christ, I’m scared.

 Shit, I’m crying like a bloody baby now.
 I don’t know what to do.
 This cell is on the middle floor.
-I can see the bottom of the staircase which leads up to the top landing, one of the officers sprawled out over the bottom steps.
-I don’t know whether he fell or whether what killed Salman and Bewsey has got him too.
+I can see the bottom of the staircase which leads up to the top landing.
+One of the officers is sprawled out over the bottom steps.
+I don’t know whether he fell or whether what killed Salman and Bewsey got to him too.
 Even from a distance I know he’s dead.

-For more than an hour Flynn stood in the corner of the cell in shock.
+For more than an hour, Jacob Flynn stood in the corner of the cell in shock.
 He pushed himself back hard against the wall, trying to get as far as possible from the bodies of his cell mates.
 It was a while before the initial panic began to subside and his brain was able to function with enough clarity to start trying to make sense of the situation.
-What had happened to the two men who shared this cell?
-Why had the rest of the prison also fallen silent?
-Why did he seem to be the only one left alive?
+What had happened to the men who shared his cell?
+Why was the rest of the prison silent?
+Why did it feel like he was the only one left alive?

-A few minutes later and Flynn’s logical thought progression helped him to arrive at the cruellest realisation of all.
-He was trapped.
-He dropped to the ground and began to sob uncontrollably.
-There would be no exercise or work sessions today.
+A few minutes later and Flynn’s logical thought progression helped him arrive at the cruellest realisation of all.
+If everyone else was dead, then he was trapped.
+He dropped to the ground and began to sob uncontrollably, knowing there would be no exercise or work sessions today.
 There would be no meals, showers or classes or counselling sessions.
-If he really was the only one left alive here, then this was it.
-There was no-one left alive to let him out of his cell.
-The door would stay locked forever.
+If he really was the only one left, then this was it.
+His door would stay locked forever.

-As the day wore on and no-one else came and nothing else happened, Flynn painfully began to accept that, without warning, the term of his comparatively short prison term had been dramatically extended to a life sentence.
-No parole, no early release... life.
-Paradoxically, he also knew that without food or water, this life sentence would only last for days, not years.
+As the day wore on and no one else came and nothing changed, Flynn painfully began to accept that, without warning, the term of his comparatively short prison term had been dramatically extended to life.
+No parole, no early release … life.
+Paradoxically, he also knew that without food or water, his sentence would only last for days, not years.